Contending Dodgers acquire reliever Madson from Nationals

 WASHINGTON (AP) — The Los Angeles Dodgers have bolstered their bullpen, acquiring right-hander Ryan Madson from the Washington Nationals for a minor league pitcher.

 The playoff-contending Dodgers made the trade Friday.
-They have Kenley Jansen as their closer, but he’s been shaky since coming off the disabled list.
+They have Kenley Jansen as their closer, but he’s been shaky since coming off the disabled list, allowing seven earned runs in four innings over four appearances.

 Madson was 5-5 with five saves and a 4.08 ERA in 69 games for Washington.
 The 38-year-old recently came off the disabled list after being sidelined by nerve irritation that caused pain in his neck and back.